Disney's Color of Evil

 Yzma – The Emporer’s New Groove

-STOP and look for common signs a cartoon might be evil:
+STOP and look for these common signs a cartoon might be evil:

 Excessive baring of teeth, claws, sarcasm.